Liam-Rand/Click-BOOM/README.md

 <summary><h2>🗒️ Project Description</h2></summary>

 <br />
-Several Snek! is a remake of the classic Snake games that I did as a fun project!
-Along with your snake, called a snek in this game, all of the classic rules apply!
-You can't hit yourself or you die!
-Eating apples will increase the length of your snek by one!
-Along with these and depending on how you want to play, you can also enable/disable classic features such as map wrapping (where you go off one side of the map and appear on the opposite side) for a more or less challenging experience!

-<br /><br />Along with the classic snake experience, more fun features have been added!
+Click-BOOM! is a game created as a fun project/learning experience involving the player strategically purchasing and igniting fireworks in order to get their score as high as possible with a limited number of clicks.
+Show off your skills of timely and limited ignitions and accuracy, buy multiple different unique fireworks (all with their own challenges), upgrade your abilities, and ignite the sky with a fireworks show that will be remembered for the rest of time!

-<br /><br />This project was created to familiarize myself with a multiplayer-focused game development architecture within the Unity game engine.
+<br /><br />This project was created to familiarize myself with aspects of rapid prototyping and UI/UX development.
 Some aspects of this project include:
-  - Utilization of Unity's Lobby system and multiplayer services to allow games to be hosted and joined without the need to port forward.
-  - Client Authoritative networking
-  - Custom data handling and snycronization for the player characters over the network
-  - Networked player customization (color)
-  - Proper network error handling (i.e. host disconnect)
-  - Utilizing multiple scenes within a networked game
+  - Utilization of the concept of tweening (animation through code) in order to create a user-friendly and eye-catching interface while also minimizing performance impacts without relying on Unity's animation system.
+  - Gameplay balancing and complex progression system development
+  - Basic implementation of an online leaderboard API for keeping track of player scores

-There are some additional elements that were a part of this project, such as basic map generation, powerups, and different game-modes, but the multiplayer networking was the primary focus.
+There are some additional elements that were a part of this project, such as utilization of render textures to create a pixel perfect art-style, powerups, and basic multi-scene management within Unity.

 <br />